ruoyann/tp/docs/DeveloperGuide.md

 #### Future Extensions:

-A future extension would be for ListCommand to filter amenities as well.
+A future extension would be for List to support filtering of amenities as well.

 --------------------------------------------------------------------------------------------------------------------